Kareadita/Themes/README.md

     - You can optionally add a preview image with the following format: `preview.ext` (feel free to add multiple showcasing your theme)
 4. Add your theme to the `README.md` table with all fields filled out.
 Ensure the Theme Name matches the Folder name exactly.
 5. Submit a PR.

+!
+Note: Your folder name and theme filename should match for the theme to work correctly in Kavita.

 ---
 ## Creating a Theme
 Please follow the documentation on our Wiki: https://wiki.kavitareader.com/guides/themes